 This behavior was very important for our ancestors in the stone age to survive.

-They went hunting in the places which they knew to be safe and where they knew that they´ll get food.
+They went hunting in the places which they knew to be safe and where they knew that they’ll get food to survive.

-Our brain hasn´t evolved that much since the stone age and therefore we still have this survival emergency system active in our brains.
+Parts of our brain haven’t evolved that much since the stone age and therefore we still have this survival emergency system active in our brains.

 Is it really safe?